marcwrobel/marcwrobel.github.io/about.md

 - 15+ years of experience developing web applications and back-ends, primarily in Java.
 - Good knowledge of DevOps tools and practices.
-- Strong Linux administration skills.
+- Linux system administration skills.

 ## Experience